 - 4. At the interface between the 'needs domain' and the 'solution domain', the 'functional architecture' is defined that includes all elements of the disposal programme (objects, activities and other measures with their products) needed for implementing the closed repository.
 This 'functional architecture' also includes the 'functional' interactions / dependencies between the different elements of the disposal programme. - 5.
-Next, for each of the functions and characteristics, an object, an activity (with its deliverable) or an other measure (with its achievement) as described in the 'functional architecture' of the disposal system (including its implementation measures) is identified that when properly designed / planned will fulfil the functions and characteristics with their performance / quality targets.
+Next, for each of the functions and characteristics, an object, an activity (with its deliverable) or an other measure (with its achievement) as described in the 'functional architecture' of the disposal system (including its implementation measures) is identified that when properly designed / planned and implemented will fulfil the functions and characteristics with their performance / quality targets.

 Then, the actual design process for each element of the 'functional architecture' starts.
 This process leads to the specification of the objects (material and corresponding properties, dimensions and - whenever appropriate - with the loads and conditions acting on the element of the disposal system as considered in the design), of the deliverables (e.g. documents) of the activities and of the achievements of the other measures.
-Their required key characteristics ensure that the corresponding functions / tasks and characteristics with their performance / quality targets allocated to the different elements of the disposal programme are met.
+Their required key characteristics (e.g., properties / behaviour) ensure that the corresponding functions / tasks and characteristics with their performance / quality targets allocated to the different elements of the disposal programme are met.
 The specifications of the products are the product specifications (the so-called 'level 4' - requirements).

-The 'level 4' - documents can especially for objects be divided into two parts: (1) the design input requirements ('level 4a') with a compilation of all functions / characteristics with their targets that an object or a product based on an activity or an other measure has to fulfil, with a definition of the spectrum of loads and conditions the object 16 has to withstand, and the results of a conceptual design of the object with defining the types of material to be used and a predesign to give the approximate dimensions of the object, and (2) the detailed design output specifications ('level 4b') with detailed material specifications and detailed dimensioning and the demonstration of compliance with all requirements through modelling and analyses 17.
+The 'level 4' - documents can especially for objects be divided into two parts: (1) the design input requirements ('level 4a') with a compilation of all functions / characteristics with their targets that an object or a product based on an activity or an other measure has to fulfil, with a definition of the spectrum of loads and conditions the object17 has to withstand, and the results of a conceptual design of the object with defining the types of material to be used and a predesign to give the approximate dimensions of the object, and (2) the detailed design output specifications ('level 4b') with detailed material specifications and detailed dimensioning and the demonstration of compliance with all requirements through modelling and analyses18.
 In the remainder of this document these two parts are normally summarised as product specifications.

-In Posiva & SKB (2017) the 'level 4a' - requirement is called 'design requirements' and the 'level 4b' - requirement 'design specifications'.
+18 In Posiva & SKB (2017) the 'level 4a' - requirement is called 'design requirements' and the 'level 4b' - requirement 'design specifications'.

-In how far the issue of loads and conditions for an object also applies to activities and other measures needs to be decided on a case-by-case basis.
+17 In how far the issue of loads and conditions for an object also applies to activities and other measures needs to be decided on a case-by-case basis.

-- 6. Then, specifications may be needed to describe the details on how to arrive at the required product (production process, work process).
-The prescriptions of the production processes (incl. the demonstration that all requirements are met verification and validation 18) form the production specifications (the so-called 'level 5' requirements). - 7.
+Then, specifications may be needed to describe the details on how to arrive at the required product (production process, work process).
+The prescriptions of the production processes (incl. the demonstration that all requirements are met - verification and validation19) form the production specifications (the so-called 'level 5' - requirements).

 Finally, the implemented products (objects, deliverables by the activities, achievements by other measures) are documented, with the results / findings of the planned demonstration of having met all requirements being included in the documentation (at the so-called 'level 6').

-Item 1 to 3 are the so-called 'needs'-related requirements (covering the 'needs domain') and are discussed in section 4.2, items 4 and 5 are the so-called 'solution'-related specifications and are discussed in section 4.3.
+Item 1 to 3 are the so-called 'needs'-related requirements (covering the 'needs domain' - consisting of the 'level 1 to level 3' - requirements) and are discussed in section 4.2, items 4 and 5 are the so-called 'solution'-related specifications (consisting of the 'level 4 to level 6' - requirements) and are discussed in section 4.3.
 The 'functional architecture' as the interface between the 'needs domain' and the 'solution domain' is also described in section 4.3.
 Fig. 6 (scheme) in chapter 5.4 illustrates the relation of the different levels of requirements / documentation.